Ski the PNW: The Ultimate Skiing Road Trip

 Start your journey off by immediately heading south from Portland to the border of Oregon and California to the city of Ashland, Oregon.
 Nearby, on the slopes of Mount Ashland, you’ll find the Mt.
-Ashland Ski Area.
+Ashland Ski Area, the first stop on your ultimate skiing road trip through the Pacific Northwest.
 With over 20 ski runs, an open bowl, plus a great beginner area, you’re guaranteed to have a great time.
 At the very least, you’re guaranteed to have plenty of snow, as this ski area gets 265 inches of average snowfall.

 Time to next destination: 4 hours 30 minutes